$ cd fundamentals-of-devops

 $ npm run dockerize

-Now that you know how to use a build system to automate parts of your workflow, let’s talk about another key responsibility of most built systems: managing dependencies.
+Now that you know how to use a build system to automate your workflow, let’s talk about another key responsibility of most build systems: managing dependencies.

 Most software projects these days rely on a large number of dependencies: that is, other software packages and libraries that your code uses.
 There are many kinds of dependencies:

-You may choose to break up the code in a single repo into multiple modules or packages (depending on the programming language you’re using), and to have these modules depend on each other.
-This lets you develop different parts of your codebase in isolation from the others, possibly with completely separate teams working on each part.
+You could break up the code in a single repo into multiple modules, and have these modules depend on each other.
+This lets you develop parts of your codebase in isolation, possibly with separate teams working on each part.

 Your company may store code across multiple repos.
-This gives you even more isolation between the different parts of your software and makes it even easier for separate teams to take ownership for each part.
-Typically, when repo A depends on code in repo B, you depend on a specific version of that code.
-This version may correspond to a specific Git tag, or it could depend on a versioned artifact published from that repo: e.g., a Jar file in the Java world or a Ruby Gem in the Ruby world.
+This gives you even more isolation between the different parts of your software and makes it even easier for separate teams to take ownership of each part.
+Typically, when repo A depends on code in repo B, you depend on a specific version of B. This version may correspond to a specific Git tag, or it could depend on a versioned artifact published from that repo: e.g., a Jar file for Java or a Gem for Ruby.

-Perhaps the most common type of dependency these days is a dependency on open source code.
-The 2024 Open Source Security and Risk Analysis Report by Synopsis found that 96% of codebases rely on open source and that 70% of all the code in those codebases originates from open source!
+Perhaps the most common type of dependency these days is open source code.
+The 2024 Open Source Security and Risk Analysis Report found that 96% of codebases rely on open source and that 70% of all the code in those codebases originates from open source!
 The open source code almost always lives in separate repos, so again, you’ll typically depend on a specific version of that code.

-Whatever type of dependency you have, there’s a common theme here: you use a dependency so that you can rely on someone else to solve certain problems for you, instead of having to solve everything yourself from scratch (and maintain it all).
+Whatever type of dependency you have, the common theme is that you use a dependency so that you can leverage other people’s work.
 If you want to maximize that leverage, make sure to never copy & paste dependencies into your codebase.
 If you copy & paste a dependency, you run into a variety of problems:

-Copy/pasting a single dependency is easy, but if that dependency has its own dependencies, and those dependencies have their own dependencies, and so on (collectively known as transitive dependencies), then copy/pasting becomes rather hard.
+Copy/pasting a single dependency is easy, but if that dependency has its own dependencies, and those dependencies have their dependencies, and so on (collectively known as transitive dependencies), then copy/pasting becomes difficult.

 If you copy/paste the code, to get any future updates, you’ll have to copy/paste new code, and new transitive dependencies, and make sure you don’t lose any changes your team members made along the way.